leonasting/Helpful-Script/Setting Up Jupyter Notebook in SJSU HPC.md

-It will provide you with the link to open notebook.
+It will provide you with the link to open jupyter notebook/ lab landing page.
 It has token so use the link.

 example:
  ``